Principal - Evelyn Castro

 School Operations Assistant- Sonia Rosiles

 Sonia Rosiles graduated from Chapman University with a B.A. in Dance.
-Born and raised in the city of Santa Ana, she graduated from Santa Ana High and attended a 4-year university directly out of high school.
-Her studies at Chapman University ignited a love for working with youth through her service at a private after school program.
+Born and raised in the city of Santa Ana, she graduated from Santa Ana High and attended Chapman University.
+Her studies at Chapman ignited a love for working with youth through her service at a private after school program.
 Upon graduation, she pursued a career as an educator and taught 3rd, 4th, and 5th grades at a Montessori School in Orange.
 There, she built authentic relationships within her school community and managed school operations.
 She also has experience working in retail, where she honed her stellar customer service skills.
 Sonia is thrilled to be back in her hometown serving students who remind her so much of herself and creating parent engagement opportunities to strengthen the USC College Prep Santa Ana family.

 Instructional Aide- Megan Ahrens